mikewillekes/unsdgftw/README.md

 - `corpus/UNICEF/metadata.jsonl`
     - 84 documents (PDF) from [UNICEF](https://data.unicef.org/resources/)

-Within each `corpus/DATASOURCE` directory, are 5 staging directories representing each stage in the **Semantic Graph Explorer for Sustinable Development** pipeline.
+Within each `corpus/DATASOURCE` directory, are 5 staging directories representing each stage in the **Semantic Graph Explorer for Sustainable Development** pipeline.

 - `1-raw`
-    - Contains raw PDF files manually downloaded or scraped/crawed
+    - Contains raw PDF files manually downloaded or scraped/crawled
     - These files are excluded from Git due to large size (~1.6GB of PDFs)
     - Scraping code is in `src/crawl`
-        - **Not necessary for reproducting the TigerGraph solution**
+        - **Not necessary for reproducing the TigerGraph solution**
 - `2-text`
-    - Using [Apache Tika](https://tika.apache.org/) a directory of raw PDFs are extacted into XHTML in the `2-text` directory
+    - Using [Apache Tika](https://tika.apache.org/) a directory of raw PDFs are extracted into XHTML in the `2-text` directory
     - ``` java -jar ./bin/tika-app-2.3.0.jar ./corpus/IPBES/1-raw ./corpus/IPBES/2-text ```
     - These files are excluded from Git due to large size
-        - **Not necessary for reproducting the TigerGraph solution**
+        - **Not necessary for reproducing the TigerGraph solution**
 - `3-cleantext`
     - Contains the output of running `src/run_pipeline_step_1_clean_text.py`
     - This data *is* included in Git (This steps takes several hours to run on all the text documents)
-        - **This directory is necessary for reproducting the TigerGraph solution**
+        - **This directory is necessary for reproducing the TigerGraph solution**
     - This script:
         - Parses XHTML output from Tika
         - Cleans Text: